 f.
 They have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 Statutory Disclosures and Green Initiatives

 Any member interested in obtaining any particulars may write to the Company Secretaryof the Company.
-Electronic copies of the Annual Report 2015-16 and Notice of the 9thAnnual General Meeting are sent to all members whose email addresses are registered withthe Company/Depository Participant(s).
-For members who have not registered their emailaddresses physical copies are sent in the permitted mode and we hereby requestshareholders to register their email id with the Company/Depository Participant(s)/Registrar andShare Transfer Agents (RTA) of the Company for receivingcommunication of the Company in electronic mode.
+Electronic copies of the Annual Report 2016-17 and Notice of the 9thAnnual General Meeting are sent to all members whose email addresses are registered withthe Company/Depository Participant(s).
+For members who have not registered their emailaddresses physical copies are sent in the permitted mode.
+We hereby request shareholdersto register their email addresses with the Company/Depository Participant(s)/Registrar andShare Transfer Agents (RTA) of the Company for receiving the communication of the Companyin electronic mode.

 For and on behalf of the Board of Directors:

 |Place: Hyderabad ||Nrupender Rao |